dougajmcdonald/dougmcdonald.co.uk/blog/migrating-to-tailwind-utility-first-css.md

 It's quite simple to inspect an HTML element in the browser, see the actual CSS class which is applied and understand where it came from because the class names in tailwind in your dev environment are the same as in the browser, no abstraction, no re-direction...just a CSS class...made with...you know, CSS.

 ## The downsides

-From personal experience the _only_ downsides I've spotted are:

 ### Lengthy `className` definitions